JohanVer/freicar_docs/docs/first_steps.md

 Always make your own **private** repository for your software.
 No changes to the submodules ``` freicar_base```, ```freicar_exercises``` or ```freicar_executables``` are allowed.

- If you want to use code from these submodules you are allowed to copy these nodes, rename them and push them in your repository.
+If you want to use code from these submodules you are allowed to copy these nodes, improve them, rename them and push them in your repository.